breizhmg/dap-py/docs/doe_dap_dl.md

 Creates a certificate, but with two-factor authentication.
 The authcode is the 6-digit password code from Google Authenticator.
 This is the highest authentication level available, and is necessary to search for and download certain datasets.
 The certificate is stored in a file named `.<host name>.cert`.
 Returns whether or not a valid certificate was created.

+Certificates last 24 hours before a new one must be created, and they must be renewed every hour.
+You can renew your certificate by using `a2e.renew_certificate()`, which returns a boolean representing whether renewing the certificate was successful.
+You can pass `quiet=True` to supress messages from this function.

 ### Searching for Files

 To search for files, one must first construct a filter.
 Below is an example filter.